qphl/mabstalk.com/_posts/2015-01-22-adcs-function-pharmacology.md

 ## Key Moieties and their Functions

 The mAb, is responsible for the specificity of the ADC, via variable region binding to the target epitope.
-The mAb moiety retains normal mAb functionality e.g. Trastuzumab emtansine has equivalent inherent anti-HER2 effect to trastuzumab [1].
+The mAb moiety retains normal mAb functionality e.g. trastuzumab emtansine has equivalent inherent anti-HER2 effect to trastuzumab [1].
 The mAb is also responsible for initial delivery of the payloads into the cell, which occurs by receptor mediated internalisation see Figure 1 below.

 <figure>
     <img src="/images/ADC-Internalisation-Overview-web.jpg" alt="ADC Internalisation Overview web">